12Mosch/File-Content-Aggregator/docs/user-guide.md

   - Leave blank for unlimited depth.
 Enter `1` to search only the top-level directory, `2` for the top level and its immediate subdirectories, etc.
 - **Content Query:**
   - Use the **Query Builder** (see next section) to define criteria for searching _inside_ file content.
 Leave this empty if you only want to search by filename/path/metadata.
+  - **Search Mode:** Select how the content query should be interpreted:
+    - `Boolean Query`: (Default) Uses the Query Builder to create complex logical expressions with AND/OR operators.
+    - `Simple Term`: Searches for exact text matches without Boolean logic.
+    - `Regular Expression`: Interprets the query as a regular expression pattern.
+    - `Fuzzy Search`: Uses approximate matching to find content similar to the query term, tolerating typos and variations.
 - **Modified After / Before:**
   - Optionally filter files based on their last modification date.
   - Click the input field or the calendar icon (🗓️) to open the date picker.